Nsiikak/teamtasks/DECISIONS.md

 ## Deployment (optional)

-- Live URL (if deployed):
+- Live URL (if deployed): https://teamtasks-production-b444.up.railway.app
-- How I hosted it:
+- How I hosted it: Railway — single service running Express which serves both the API and the Vite build as static files.
+SQLite is persisted via a Railway volume with DB_PATH env var pointing to it.
+Database auto-seeds on first boot if empty.
-- What I'd harden before real production:
+- What I'd harden before real production: move off SQLite to a proper database (Postgres), add auth so users can only see/edit their own tasks, rate-limit the API, and add proper error boundaries on the frontend.